Russian Empire: Foreign policy (1800–1864)

-After Russian armies liberated the Eastern Georgian Kingdom (allied since the 1783 Treaty of Georgievsk) from the Qajar dynasty's occupation of 1802, during the Russo-Persian War (1804–1813), they clashed with Persia over control and consolidation of Georgia, and also became involved in the Caucasian War against the Caucasian Imamate.
+Following the incorporation of the Eastern Georgian Kingdom into the empire in 1801, Russian forces clashed with Persia over control of the Caucasus during the Russo-Persian War (1804–1813), and also became involved in the Caucasian War against the Caucasian Imamate.
 At the conclusion of the war, Persia irrevocably ceded what is now Dagestan, eastern Georgia, and most of Azerbaijan to Russia, under the Treaty of Gulistan.
 Russia attempted to expand to the southwest, at the expense of the Ottoman Empire, using recently acquired Georgia at its base for its Caucasus and Anatolian front.
 The late 1820s were successful years militarily.
 Despite losing almost all recently consolidated territories in the first year of the Russo-Persian War of 1826–1828, Russia managed to favorably bring an end to the war with the Treaty of Turkmenchay, including the formal acquisition of what are now Armenia, Azerbaijan, and Iğdır Province.
 In the 1828–1829 Russo-Turkish War, Russia invaded northeastern Anatolia and occupied the strategic Ottoman towns of Karin and Gümüşhane (Argiroupoli) and, posing as protector of the Greek Orthodox population, received extensive support from the region's Pontic Greeks.
 Following a brief occupation, the Russian imperial army withdrew back into Georgia.

 Russian emperors quelled two uprisings in their newly acquired Polish territories: the November Uprising in 1830 and the January Uprising in 1863.
 In 1863, the Russian autocracy had given the Polish artisans and gentry reason to rebel, by assailing national core values of language, religion, and culture.
 France, Britain, and Austria tried to intervene in the crisis but were unable to do so.
 The Russian press and state propaganda used the Polish uprising to justify the need for unity in the empire.
 The semi-autonomous polity of Congress Poland subsequently lost its distinctive political and judicial rights, with Russification being imposed on its schools and courts.
 However, Russification policies in Poland, Finland and among the Germans in the Baltics largely failed and only strengthened political opposition.